-In 2004, he achieved the rare double of the Golden Boot, awarded to world's leading player, and Man of Steel, which goes to the best player in the British Super League.
+In 2004, he achieved the rare double of the Golden Boot, awarded to the world's leading rugby league player, and Man of Steel, which goes to the best player in the British Super League.
 He had also been the youngest national team captain at the age of 21 after emerging through the Orrell St James club.

 His glittering career included five championship titles and four challenge cups before he moved to rugby union on a contract with Saracens and the RFU in 2005.
 He had been appointed OBE for services to rugby league the previous year.

 Injuries interrupted Andy’s union career and he won all his England caps in 2007, making his debut against Scotland at Twickenham in the RBS 6 Nations and scoring his only Test try on his final appearance against Tonga in a RWC pool match.
-His first representative match in the 15-a-side game had been for a World XV against a South African XV at the Walkers Stadium, Leicester in December 2006.
+His first representative match in the 15-a-side game was for a World XV against a South African XV at the Walkers Stadium, Leicester in December 2006.
 He retired at the age of 33 in April 2009.